klendathu2k/Obsidian/2022-Week-18/Highlights.md

 STAR

 Jinlong is having issues running pp 2015 embedding.
 The simulation stage works.
 (NOTE to self-- Resolution of the physics bug in that library should be checked b/c user reports memory option still required...)
 But the embedding step is segmentation faulting...

 This took some digging, but it appears that DBV timestamp used in the analysis chain is causing problems.
+Conclusion: there is some change to the database structure that is incompatible with the SL16d_embed library.